RahulG5/rConnect/README.md

 # rConnect
-Python Automation for Remote Devices Accessibility and Functionality
+Automation for Remote Devices Accessibility and Functionality

 Specific libraries Used :
 1. pyfiglet